feldian15/GrinDorms/README.md

    click the link generated in the terminal.
 **Note: Email functionality does not work on Grinnell Wifi, but works on a hotspot**

+## Functional Use Cases
+All use cases outlined in the requirements document should be functional EXCEPT for administrators removing flagged content.
+Currently there is no flagging option for reviews.

 ## Instructions to test the system:
 1. Follow steps 1-8 on running the system.
 2. Type "python manage.py test" to test the project.